-Please see detailed steps below, open our Quick Start guide, and watch these brief videos for faculty:
+Please see detailed steps below with pictures, open our Quick Start guide, and watch these brief videos:

 1. Select "Reading Lists" in the left margin of Canvas.
 Then select "+ New List."
 Name your list (for example, "Required Readings," "Further Readings," or "Reference Works").
 Expand the list screen (click the square with the arrow).

 2. Then click "Add Items" and see the four options in blue to the right (screenshot below).
-If you find a book in the Library Resources search that we don't own or don't have an e-book of, you can also make purchase requests (2nd screenshot below) and digitization requests for a chapter of a book by clicking on the book title & then "Request PDF" (3rd screenshot).
+If you find a book in the Library Resources search that we don't own or don't have an e-book of, you can "add" the item and you will get a pop-up box asking if you'd like to make a purchase request or other options (2nd & 3rd screenshots below) and digitization requests for a chapter of a book by clicking on the book title & then "Request PDF" (4th screenshot).
 You can also place print books on "course reserves" for on campus classes using the "tags."

 3. If you are working in the program apart from Canvas, be sure to "associate list" with a course and, if necessary, add "collaborators" to work on the course with you.
 When finished with your list, click "Send to the Library for Review."
 Then the library staff will process any requests or questions.

 4. You may want to share a link to your reading list in the Syllabus section and Announcements of a course so students know all of these sources are provided!
 To copy a link to your list, click on the drop-down menu or the small copy icon next to the title of the reading list, and copy the shareable link by pressing control + C.